mirumee/ariadne-website/docs/resolvers.md

 Both `ObjectType.alias` and fallback resolvers use a default resolver provided by `graphql-core` library to implement its functionality.

-This resolver takes a target attribute name and (depending if `obj` is a `dict` or not) uses either `obj.get(attr_name)` or `getattr(obj, attr_name, None)` to resolve the value that should be returned.
-If resolved value is callable, its called with arguments that were passed to the resolver field, and its return value is then used instead.
+This resolver takes a target attribute name and (depending on whether `obj` is a `dict` or not) uses either `obj.get(attr_name)` or `getattr(obj, attr_name, None)` to resolve the value that should be returned.
+If the resolved value is callable, it is called with the arguments passed to the resolver field, and its return value is then used instead.

-In the below example, both representations of `User` type are supported by the default resolver:
+In the example given below, both representations of the `User` type are supported by the default resolver:

 ```python
 type_def = """